swiftlang/swift/docs/LibraryEvolution.rst

 the inlineable function is the client and the entities being used may not be ``public``.

-Adding a versioning annotation to an ``internal`` member, top-level function, or global binding promises that the entity will be available at link time in the containing module's binary.
+Adding a versioning annotation to an ``internal`` entity promises that the entity will be available at link time in the containing module's binary.
 This makes it safe to refer to such an entity from an inlineable function.
 If the entity is ever made ``public``, its availability should not be changed; not only is it safe for new clients to rely on it, but *existing* clients require its presence as well.

 .. note::